August 2025 Newsletter

 Dear ReNU Syndrome United Community,

 This July, over 200 researchers, clinicians, families, and ReNU kids came together at the ReNU Hope Conference, a gathering of hearts 💙 and minds 🧠 to share knowledge, build community, and advance the mission of understanding and treating ReNU syndrome.
-The energy was palpable, and the connections made will fuel our work for months to come.
-Videos will be forthcoming.
+The energy was palpable, and the connections made will fuel our work for the future!

 Highlights included: